A crash course in office relocation and office design ideas

 - Economic incentives for which your business may qualify.

-3.)
-Discover whether the new neighborhood is business friendly.
 Laws change from location to location.
 A business counselor and local community resources such as U.S. Small Business Administration offices, small business development centers, women’s business centers and other government support agencies can provide guidance.
 And, talking to other business owners and would-be co-tenants can give you clarity and unique insight.
 Free government-provided demographic data also is useful.

 Fresh office design ideas